-There are lots of well-known ways to save money on your vacation, such as booking flights and hotels online, cashing in credit card rewards, or eating the free breakfast in your motel.
-But here are some less-obvious ways to save money on your family vacay that you might not have considered.
+And you probably like the idea of picking up some special little memento to remind you all of that trip up Mt.
+Rainier.
+There are plenty of well-known ways to save money on your vacation, such as booking flights and hotels online, cashing in credit card rewards, or eating the free breakfast in your motel.
+But there are also some less obvious ways to save money on your family vacay… many of which you might not have considered.

 You probably enjoy indulging your kids when you’re on vacation.
-But rather than whipping our your wallet every time they whine, give them a daily budget for souvenirs.
+But rather than whipping our your wallet every time the kids ask, give them a daily budget for souvenirs.
 It will force them to make better choices, and it will limit the nick on your budget.
 Let them “save up” the budget if they want something big on the last day of your trip, of if they’d rather carry the cash home.

 Go for the free souvenirs

 Completely eliminate the souvenir budget by collecting the countless free souvenirs you can find on nearly every vacation.
 These can be as simple as you want, and are often the things that we look back on fondly anyway, when revisiting our travel memories.
 Some great (free) ideas include:

 - seashells or neat stones

 These little things will carry much more meaning than that cheap roadside t-shirt anyway.
 And imagine how fun it will be to stick these mementos next to your vacation photos in your scrapbook or on your dresser.
 (Just be sure that you have permission to take these items before you tuck them in your fanny pack!)